 Another tip for improving staff retention?
 Your top employees are always looking to take the next step in their career, and you can work to make sure they do.
 Sixty-three percent of CFOs in an Accountemps survey said they promote top employees to keep them from jumping ship.
 If you want to retain your best employees, you have to provide your employees a clear career path and communicate that path to them.
 Better yet, work with them to define their long-term objectives, and provide them with challenging assignments and skill-building opportunities that will help them reach their goals.

 3. Offer competitive compensation

 If your top performers think they can get a better salary somewhere else, they’ll probably start looking around for a new job.
 That’s why it’s a good idea to periodically evaluate your compensation package to ensure it’s in line with other firms in your industry and region.
 If at all possible, try to pay a little bit more than the average: In the previously mentioned Accountemps survey, 52 percent of CFOs said they are raising salaries to keep their best employees on board.

-You can find your best salary references with Robert Half's Salary Guide for Accounting & Finance, which provides salary data for more than 400 positions and an overview of the hiring environment.
+You can find your best salary references with the 2018 Robert Half Salary Guide, which provides salary data for more than 190 positions and customized wage ranges for more than 135 U.S. cities.

 4. Appreciate your employees